 - Once you’ve found your pulse, continue to feel it for about 20-30 seconds.
 Feel the rhythm of the pulse and check if it’s regular or irregular.

-Listen to these examples from the British Heart Foundation
+Listen to these examples or regular and irregular pulse rhythms from the British Heart Foundation.

-AF is diagnosed using a simple, painless test called an electrocardiogram (ECG).
+AF is diagnosed using a simple, painless test called an electrocardiograph (ECG).

 - When you have an ECG, small patches connected to wires (electrodes) are placed on your chest to measure the electrical impulses given off by your heart.